 The Salishan Conference on High-Speed Computing was founded in 1981 as a means of getting experts in computer architecture, languages, and algorithms together to improve communications, develop collaborations, solve problems of mutual interest, and provide effective leadership in the field of high-speed computing.

 Organized by a Tri-Lab committee and hosted by the Association for High-Speed Computing, the conference convenes annually at the Salishan Lodge in Gleneden Beach, Oregon.

-Attendance at the conference is by invitation.
+Attendance at the conference is by invitation only.
 Attendees are from national laboratories, academia, government, and private industry.
-To preserve the level of interaction and discussion, conference attendance is kept to about 150.
+To preserve the level of interaction and discussion, in-person conference attendance is kept to about 150.